Yoga Therapy Training Courses

 Yoga Therapy Training Frequently Asked Questions

-We taken the most popular program questions we are asked and made it easy for you to get answers.
+We have taken the most popular program questions we are asked and made it easy for you to get answers.

 The Breathing Deeply Yoga Therapy program is based on Structural Yoga Therapy, a system developed by Mukunda Stiles, as well as, a fusion of an Ayurvedic model and a Koshic model looking at the five aspects of the self (physical body, energetic body, conscious and unconscious mind and the bliss body) to assess clients.
 These are an integral part of the Breathing Deeply Yoga Therapy Programs.